WE WANT TO SUPPORT FAMILIES WHO MAY BE EXPERIENCING ISSUES AROUND SCHOOL ATTENDANCE.

 Coming to school is a large part of a child’s life.
 They learn through play and other activities and develop social skills which are essential elements of growing and achieving.

 It is vital that children arrive on time every day so they are ready to learn and do not miss any key learning.
-We open the doors at 8.50am for a prompt 8.55am start.
+We open the doors at 8.40am for a prompt 8.55am start.
 The moment your child enters their classroom their learning begins, so please help us to maximise your child’s learning potential each and every day.
+Please be aware that late arrivals can also affect our overall attendance so ensuring your children are here on time is very important.